Predial Property Tax Rates in Riviera Maya: 2026 Guide

 If you purchase a resale property and the seller does not have complete historical predial receipts, request a certificado de no adeudo predial from the municipality to confirm no accumulated debt exists against the property’s cadastral record.
 This protects you from inheriting unpaid predial from prior owners.

-Summary: predial is low but requires active management from abroad
+What should buyers verify on summary: predial is low but requires active manage?

 Predial amounts in Riviera Maya are genuinely modest, often comparable to a month of HOA fees, but they require annual attention, early payment discipline to capture discounts, and receipt preservation for eventual sale.
 Foreign owners who build predial payment into their property management arrangements avoid complications at sale and maintain clean ownership records throughout their holding period.